-Method of instruction: Lecture and discussion.
+Method of Instruction: Lecture and discussion.
 Lectures may be supplemented with classroom discussion, use of molecular models, use of multimedia, and/or use of computer based materials as well as individual and/or group problem solving.
-Supplemental suggested textbook homework problems, for each chapter may be given but are not to be turned in for grading.
-Discussions may incorporate explanation of theory, review of homework questions, review of previous exam questions or completion of lecture material, if necessary.
-Graded exams will be returned as soon as possible.
-Issues with graded exams must be submitted within 5 days of being returned, otherwise scores will be considered final.
-Students must submit a signed statement requesting a review of the exam question, although the entire exam is now subject to being re-graded.
+Supplemental suggested textbook homework problems, for each chapter will be given but are not to be turned in for grading.
+Discussions may incorporate: a graded discussion handout, explanation of theory, review of homework questions, review of or completion of lecture material.
+Graded materials will be returned as soon as possible.
+Issues with graded materials must be submitted/communicated within 3 days of being returned, otherwise scores will be considered final.
+Students must submit a signed statement requesting a review of the question, although the entire exam is now subject to being re-graded.
+Any single regrade will be considered the final score and no subsequent regrade request will be considered.